 1. Don’t Resend to Everyone

-Instead, focus your resend campaign around people who didn’t click on your link within your email, and update the content and subject line to avoid repetitiveness.
+Instead, focus your resend campaign around people who didn’t click on the link within your email, and update the content and subject line to avoid repetitiveness.
 The combination of focusing on link clicks and adjusting your content not only gives you a more accurate measure of who is engaging with your emails, but it also reduces your chances of unsubscribes.

 2. Be Picky About the Campaigns You Resend